ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

 .. note::

-  The controller must be running inside the VPC with access to those instances if you want to configure them.
+  AWX must be running inside the VPC with access to those instances if you want to configure them.